 Please note that the normal school day runs from 8.40am (morning registration) until 3.20pm.
-Children are expected to be on the school premises, no later than 8.30am.
+Children are expected to be on the school premises no earlier than 8.00am (this is due to health and safety as there is no supervision on the yards until this time).